 Be GST-ready with ClearTax

 ClearTax GST Software is a fast easy way to be GST ready.
 Our user-friendly software can help you file correct GST returns on time.
 It also comes with customer support and numerous guides and videos to help you.
 Download a free trial today!

 If you have any questions related to GST applicability to your income or need to get yourself registered, let us know at email@example.com

-Freelancers may get their payments after tax being deducted at source.
+Freelancers may get their payments after tax is deducted at source.
 Similarly, freelancers are required to deduct tax at source before making a payment.
 Here is an illustration:

 Roshni is a graphic designer who works as a freelancer for multiple clients.
 She is paid for each project she works on and not a fixed monthly salary.
 In each such payment, the client deducts tax at source before paying out.
 But, she does not know about the tax she has to deduct at the source.